-This is what the preliminary data for the weekly death rate in Sweden looks like, compared to the average (note that the numbers from week 30 will rise).
+This is what the preliminary data for the weekly death rate in Sweden looks like, compared to the average (the last two weeks is still to be adjusted)

 The fact that we are within standard variation becomes even more clear if you consider the death rate during for each of the five years, 2015-2019, and compare with 2020.

 Certain regions have been hit especially hard.
 In Stockholm, the number of deaths has been significantly higher than the average, but has now sunk to more normal levels even if there still is some excess mortality.
 During the third quarter this year, Stockholm has the country’s largest mortality rate.
 8.4 percent lower than during the same period, 2015-2019.

 The graph below measures number of deaths reported up until the 29th week of the year (and the numbers for the final week might rise a little still).

 Other regions, such as Västra Götaland, have had a completely different curve, but the rate is sinking there as well and it is preliminarily lower than normal.

 All this means that we have a surplus of mortality, which now, with a first tendency of lower mortality could lead to the year’s total number of deaths being significantly lower than what this spring has indicated so far (the numbers for the final week might rise a little still).

 The former population statistician Åke Nilsson has previously explained how, for example, ten thousand deaths with covid-19 will not necessarily mean that ten thousand more will die in Sweden this year, than expected.